Thursday, August 14, 2025

 ARTICLE II—PURPOSE

 2.1 The purpose of WARF is to advocate for the health care and other benefits of Western Michigan University faculty retirees that are negotiated or may be negotiated as part of the WMU-AAUP Agreement.
 In addition, the organization shall provide information related to retirement to retired faculty and their surviving spouses/partners and associate members.
+When information is deemed relevant to current faculty by the Steering Committee, such information shall be disseminated via the AAUP newsletter.

 ARTICLE III—MEMBERSHIP AND DUES